Aruwin Salehhuddin

-Aruwin binti Salehhuddin (born February 14, 2004) is a Malaysian alpine ski racer.
+Aruwin Idami binti Salehhuddin (born February 14, 2004) is a Malaysian alpine ski racer.

+Career

-She competed at the 2022 Winter Olympics in Beijing, China under the Malaysian flag alongside Jeffrey Webb, who is also competing in alpine skiing.
+She competed at the 2022 Winter Olympics in Beijing, China under the Malaysian flag alongside Jeffrey Webb, who also competed in alpine skiing.
 Both of them were also the flagbearers for Malaysia.
 She is also the first female athlete to represent Malaysia at the Winter Olympics.
 In the giant slalom she finished 38th.
+She made her second Olympic appearance at the 2026 Milano Cortina games, where she was the only competitor for the Malaysian team.